steemit/devportal/_tutorials-javascript/steem_js.md

     ```
 ---

-The legacy toolkit Steem.js makes is easy to access the steem blockchain for your project.
+Steem.js makes it easy to access the steem blockchain for your project.
 The Javascript library let's your app easily access steem blockchain data and also perform user actions.

 The toolkit is located at: [https://github.com/steemit/steem-js](https://github.com/steemit/steem-js).